mhausenblas/reshifter/README.md

 - _render_ dump: writing the values to `stdout`.
 - _filter_: storing the value of selected (white-listed) keys under the well-known top-level, for example only `deployment` or `service`.

-You define the backup strategy using the `RS_BACKUP_STRATEGY` environment variable, for example, using the CLI tool `rcli`:
+You define the backup strategy using the `RS_BACKUP_STRATEGY` environment variable, with a default of `raw`.
+For example, using the CLI tool `rcli`:

 ```
 $ RS_BACKUP_STRATEGY=filter rcli backup create